A complete guide to Freshdesk skill based routing in 2026

 The last piece of the puzzle is to actually switch it on.
 You’ll need to go to Admin > Groups, choose the group you want to apply this logic to, and select "Skill-based ticket assignment" from the automatic assignment options.

-Limitations of native Freshdesk skill based routing
+Considerations for native Freshdesk skill based routing

 Beyond rules: AI-powered routing

-eesel AI integrates with over 100 different sources, from wikis and docs to past tickets and internal notes.
-It can connects all your company knowledge in Confluence, Google Docs, Notion, and more, which allows it to make routing decisions based on your entire company's brain.
-If a ticket requires knowledge from a specific internal document, it knows exactly who to send it to.
+It connects all your company knowledge eesel AI integrates with over 100 different sources, from wikis to internal notes.
+It connects all your company knowledge in Confluence, Google Docs, Notion, and more.
+This allows it to inform routing decisions based on your entire company's internal brain, making your Freshdesk setup even more powerful.

-An infographic showing how eesel AI integrates knowledge from multiple sources like Google Drive, Slack, and Notion to enhance Freshdesk skill based routing.
+An infographic showing how eesel AI integrates knowledge from multiple sources like Google Drive, Slack, and Notion to enhance Freshdesk skill based routing.::

 Think of it this way:

-A workflow diagram illustrating how eesel AI automates support by analyzing tickets, cross-referencing knowledge, and deciding whether to route, tag, or resolve them, offering a smarter alternative to Freshdesk skill based routing.
+A workflow diagram illustrating how eesel AI automates support by analyzing tickets, cross-referencing knowledge, and deciding whether to route, tag, or resolve them, offering a smarter alternative to Freshdesk skill based routing.::

 Pricing comparison: Freshdesk skill based routing plans vs. an AI layer

-Okay, let's talk about the cost.
 How do these two approaches compare when it comes to pricing?

 The verdict: When to use Freshdesk skill based routing vs. an AI platform